skullfort/covid-19-icu/README.md

 - In the scatterplot, we can observe that because the number of CRCI patients in ICUs remains low over the period of investigation, there is a strong linear relation between the number of non-CRCI patients and the total number of patients.
 Alarmingly, there has been a steady increase of late of non-CRCI pediatric patients in ICUs related to acute respiratory illnesses observed in Ontario from September 2022 onward, particularly in young children aged 0–4 years old.
 The cause is multi-faceted (from Richard's personal experience, provincial shortage of pediatric medication to treat fever).
 - During the waves number of beds increased as cases increased
 - Number of beds were always available for adults
-- Beds available for kids stayed same during till the fourth wave
+- Beds available for kids stayed same till the fourth wave
 - There are large spike in beds for adults than the pediatric cases
 - for the second graph, number of beds added during the second and third wave were more.
 - After the third wave they removed large number of ICU beds
--  omicron wave sahow no new beds were added.
+-  omicron wave shows no new beds were added.

 ## Conclusions
 After conducting this study, we think the following points